ashikrnhq04/SFTP-Action-cPanel/README.md

 Inside your project repository, create a workflow file to automate the deployment process.
 You’ll define it inside `.github/workflows/deploy.yml`.

 You can manually create the file inside .github/workflows directory.
-Or you can create one in your GitHub repository by visiting **Action > Simple workflow**.
+You can also create one in your GitHub repository by visiting **Action > Simple workflow**.

 #### 2. **Example Workflow Configuration (`deploy.yml`)**: